Pinworm infections cause intense itching around the anus, especially at night, often accompanied by visible worms or disturbed sleep.

 - Visible worms aren’t always easy to spot.
 Pinworms are tiny and mostly active at night; seeing them requires close inspection under good lighting.

-- No fever occurs with pinworm infection.
-Unlike many parasitic infections, pinworms don’t typically cause fever or systemic illness.
+- No fever usually occurs with pinworm infection.
+Unlike some infections, pinworms don’t typically cause fever or major whole-body illness.

 Knowing these facts prevents misdiagnosis and ensures appropriate treatment.